m-malinowski/m-malinowski.github.io/_posts/2024-08-12-quantum-cern.md

 ---
 layout: post
 published: true
-title: "Did Shor ruing quantum computing?"
+title: "Did Shor ruin quantum computing?"
 ---

 Quantum computing (QC) is *really hard*.
 And, as many people will agree, QC is also no longer fully suited to academia.
 While most academic QC work focuses on small-scale demonstrations of novel physics, what QC needs is scale and performance engineering, which individual university labs cannot deliver.
 Thus, over the recent years, an ever larger fraction of important QC advances came from the industry, and this trend shows no sign of stopping.